Energy Transfer Equity’s valuation

 Energy Transfer Partners’ valuation

-In the final article of this series, we’ll look at the recent analysts’ recommendations for Energy Transfer Equity and Energy Transfer Partners.
+Next, we’ll discuss analysts’ recommendations for Energy Transfer Partners and Energy Transfer Equity.